codercatdev/v2-codingcat.dev/content/blog/Make Pathing Easier with Aliases in SvelteKit 061c4c25aad745c1a5895f7e450ee06c.md

 published: published
 slug: make-pathing-easier-with-aliases-in-sveltekit
 start: November 5, 2021
+title: Make Pathing Easier with Aliases in SvelteKit
+---
 If you haven't heard about SvelteKit yet, go checkout the beautiful site over at [kit.svelte.dev](https://codingcat.dev/post/kit.svelte.dev).
 SvelteKit is a component framework similar to React and Vue with one key difference, there is no virtual DOM.
 Svelte is a compiler that builds itself away into a sleek and fast end user experience.
 If you haven't tried Svelte or SvelteKit before, you can check out my quick intro [tutorial](https://www.youtube.com/watch?v=fOD_3iSiwTQ) where we build a blog in 30 minutes 🤯

 Links: